EstebanGiorgis/DAI_Project_3/README.md

 # Users API

 The users API allows to manage users.
 It uses the HTTP protocol and the JSON format.

 The API is based on the CRUD pattern.
 It has the following operations:

 - Create a new user
-- Get one user's overview by its ID
 - Update a user
 - Delete a user

 ## Endpoints

 ### Create a new user

-- `POST /users`
+- `POST /users/`

 Create a new user.